CONVERTING TO DIGITAL TV Updated on 02/24/2007 by Russ Munch

 We had analog Comcast service as our primary viewing service.
 All of our TV sets have analog tuners.
 Gracia liked the Hallmark channel and in November 2007 Comcast changed that channel to a digital-only channel, so we lost it.
 I heard from a friend that if a digital tuner was connected to the incoming Comcast cable, you would get a lot of digital channels even if you don't have digital cable service.
 I tried it and yes, there were a lot of digital channels, but couldn't find the Hallmark channel.
 The channel format was similar to the over-the-air digital channels in their numbering (i.e. 90.1, 91.2, 92.1, 92.3, 92.4, 92.5, 92.10, 93.8, .....
 119.1, 119.2, 123.40) but didn't correlate to Comcast listings.
 I also have a Panasonic PV-V4600 DVR that has a digital tuner.
 It has an auto-channel-detection mode with two options: Antenna and Cable I selected 'Cable' and it found the same (or similar) Comcast channels as found on my digital tuner box (Samsung).
 Some (most) of the digital channels gave blank (black) screens, but there were about 80-100 channels that had programs running.
 I couldn't correlate the channel numbers with the regular Comcast channels that go from 1 to 999 with no sub-channels.

-I called the Panasonic service and they said that we need a QAM tuner to receive the Comcast channels and what we were now getting was just 'side bands' signals.
+I called the Panasonic service and they said that we need a QAM tuner (with a cable card) to receive the Comcast channels and what we were now getting was just 'side bands' signals.
 He said that the QAM is a proprietary Comcast cable spec but the FCC required Comcast to share it with third party manufactures in July 2007.
 Panasonic's next recorder to be released in March 2008 may have a QAM tuner.

 I have checked the internet and also Fry's Electronics and they have devices with QAM tuners now, but they seem to imply that numbering has the sub-channel format and a maximum channel of 150 -- the same as my current digital tuners.
 I haven't been able to find a salesperson that understands what's going on.
 I even read an article in our local community paper by a guy that owns a business that sets-up video home systems and he welcomes questions.
 I sent him my questions and he didn't seem to give any additional information.
 My question was.
-"Getting a new TV set with a digital tuner and using Comcast still requires that the TV set be tuned to channel 3 only (or use video in) and it still requires us to use a digital box rented from Comcast.
+"Getting a new TV set with a digital tuner and using Comcast still requires that the TV set be tuned to channel 3 only (or use audio/video input types) and it still requires us to use a digital box rented from Comcast.
 Why and what are the options?"
 Its just 'stupid' to pay for a tuner.
 Why not buy a monitor without a tuner?
 We have discovered that most DVR's and the few VCR's now available don't have tuners in them so that seems to be the direction things are going.

 I told Gracia that I will get her a digital box from Comcast, but she doesn't want another piece of electronic equipment with another remote control.
 A new TV set doesn't seem to be adequate for Cable service.